keyboard_arrow_up

 Automatic Guided Vehicle Display

-Displays information necessary for operating the AGV system and keeps it operating efficiently.
+An interface that provides critical information for operating the AGV system efficiently and maintaining productivity.

 Automatic Guided Vehicle Operator’s Pendant